 The Stained-Glass Windows

 Notre Dame’s stained glass windows depict religious stories.
-Some of the windows were destroyed during the World Wars, but most of them are the originals from the Middle Ages.
-These windows are a testament to the remarkable elegance and finesse of Gothic art.
+The two world wars destroyed some windows dating back to the Middle Ages.
+These windows are a testament to Gothic art’s remarkable elegance and finesse.

-The chandeliers surrounding the cathedral’s ambulatory are located at the entrance to the chapels and are an important religious symbol, as they represent the light of God.
-They were known as “Crowns of Light” during the Middle Ages and were of great significance in churches and cathedrals.
-Restorations are currently being undertaken on the Great Chandelier which normally hangs at the crossing of the transept.
+The chandeliers surrounding the ambulatory are located at the entrance to the chapels and are an important religious symbol, as they represent the light of God.
+Known as “Crowns of Light” during the Middle Ages, they were significant in churches and cathedrals.

 The Great Organ

-Notre-Dame’s great organ – which is still there today – is located in front of the large rose window of the facade and was extended in 1992.
+Notre-Dame’s great organ – still there today – is located in front of the large rose window of the facade and was extended in 1992.
 The original organ was installed in Notre Dame during the Middle Ages (12th century), but its musical capacity was no longer enough for the cathedral.
-The contemporary organ features five keyboards, one hundred and nine stops, and almost eight thousand pipes.
-According to the website for Notre-Dame, it is the largest organ in France.
+The contemporary organ features five keyboards, one hundred nine stops, and almost eight thousand pipes.
+According to the Notre-Dame website, it is France’s largest organ.

 After a long and informative exploration of Notre-Dame, we recommend finishing your visit with a tour of the area outside the building, passing through the gardens that line the Seine.

 With any luck, you will be able to listen to a jazz group while you explore.
-Heading towards Ile St Louis, the jazz music will greet you once again at the junction of the Square de Ile-de-France (which was used as a morgue and a walking area from the Napoleonic era until 1910!) and the pedestrian-only Pont St Louis (St Louis Bridge).
+Heading towards Ile St Louis, the jazz music will greet you again at the junction of the Square de Ile-de-France (used as a morgue and a walking area from the Haussmann era until 1914!) and the pedestrian-only Pont St Louis (St Louis Bridge).
 Your next step will undoubtedly be a well-earned rest at the Berthillon ice creamery on Ile St Louis!

-Another simple Nativity Scene is set under the main portal of Notre-Dame:
+Another simple Nativity Scene is set under the leading portal of Notre-Dame:

-Tradition has it that a great Christmas tree stands in front of Notre-Dame every year.
+Tradition has it that a great Christmas tree stands before Notre-Dame every year.